 It wasn't until he purchased an existing app (called DotNetInvoice) that Rob had his first taste of success.
-It was then that he realized that the most important thing isn't the code, or even solving a specific problem:
+He realized that the most important thing isn't the code, or even solving a particular problem:

-“Building something people want is not enough”, says Rob “you have to be able to market it at a cost less than what the customer will pay you back over time.”
+“Building something people want is not enough.
+You have to be able to market it at a cost less than what the customer will pay you back over time.”

-The challenge, says Rob, is that entrepreneurs, developers and designer are creators.
+The challenge, says Rob, is that entrepreneurs, developers, and designer are creators.
 They get an idea and want to jump to the fun part, which is building, design and code.
-"People naturally love their own ideas" comments Rob.
+"People naturally love their ideas" comments Rob.

 But instead of coming up with ideas, and spending 12 months to launch them, Rob advocates a different way.

-For his new product, Drip, Rob emailed 17 founders (like Hiten Shah of Kissmetrics).
-He said very specifically: “I don't want you to tell me that you think this is an interesting idea; I want to know if you would actually use and pay for it."
+"I don't want you to tell me that you think this is an interesting idea; I want to know if you would use and pay for it."

-If you can avoid it, don’t build and launch your products yourself.
-Rob spent the first 5 years of his entrepreneurial journey wasting time on ideas that didn’t go anywhere.
-But when he purchased and re-launched existing products (like Wedding Toolbox) he could get to market faster.
+Rob spent the first five years of his entrepreneurial journey wasting time on ideas that didn't go anywhere.

 Spend less money getting customers than they will cost you over their lifetime.
 For example, if it costs you $100 to get a new paying user, but their CLTV (customer lifetime value) is $80, you'll be losing money.
 This is one reason why mobile app marketing is hard, as a $2 lifetime value makes it difficult to market the product.